 Reproduction has only one generation to evolve and not billions of years

 We live in a world teeming with life.
 There are really only two possible explanations for this: chance or a creator.
-Random evolutionists, refusing to consider rationally the possibility of the latter in the light of the evidence, choose chance.
-Given enough time, say billions of years, all living things could evolve randomly, runs the argument.
-The flaw lies in ignoring the miracle of reproduction.
+Random evolutionists, refusing to consider rationally the possibility of the latter in light of the evidence, choose chance.
+Given enough time, say, billions of years, all living things could evolve randomly, runs the argument.
+A fatal flaw in this reasoning lies in ignoring the miracle of reproduction.

-Next time you cut open an apple, look at how carefully arranged the pips are; there is a reason for that: God is in the pips, ensuring the apple will reproduce and survive.
+Next time you cut open an apple, look at how carefully the pips are arranged; there is a reason for this: God is in the pips, ensuring the apple will reproduce and survive.

 Podcast ChaiFM - Introduction & Insight 1

 Podcast ChaiFM - Insight 1 & Insight 2